5 step tenants guide to choosing renters insurance

 Here is the typical process for making a claim on renters insurance:

-1. Get in touch with your insurer: this could be online, via email, over the phone or in person.
+1. Get in touch with your provider: this could be online, via email, over the phone or in person.

-2. Fill our a claims form: these are usually found online or can be requested from your insurer - make sure you fill out all of your details correctly and truthfully.
+2. Fill our a claims form: these are usually found online or can be requested from your insurance provider - make sure you fill out all of your details correctly and truthfully.

 3. Provide evidence if you can: this may be in the form of receipts, warrant cards, valuation documents or even photos.